 Presented by Singapore Art Museum as part of its Open Systems online exhibition series, Prototypes for Alternative Power presents artworks that interrogate the infrastructures shaping contemporary life and imagine provisional or radical alternatives.
 These systems carry histories of labor, extraction, displacement, and erasure—yet they also hold spaces for improvisation, resistance, and reimagination.

 In American Artist’s Don’t Boil Your iPhone in Coca-Cola! and Jen Liu’s Pink Slime Caesar Shift: Gold Loop Chapter 2, digital devices are exposed as sites of economic and ecological power.
-The former playfully considers the destructive potential of a viral gesture against corporate hegemony, while the latter traces the toxic afterlife of e-waste, revealing the global labor and environmental exploitation embedded in electronics production.
-Ryan Kuo’s File and Bani Haykal’s Sifrmu transform procedural and algorithmic systems into relational spaces: the wiki and the encryption protocol become instruments of reflection and intimacy.
-Herdimas Anggara inhabits familiar digital platforms as vessels for ritual and performative occupation in RASUK, proposing that possessing, or hacking, can be a form of resistance.
+The former playfully considers the destructive potential of repeating a viral gesture against corporate hegemony, while the latter traces the toxic afterlife of e-waste, revealing the global labour and environmental exploitation embedded in electronics production.
+Ryan Kuo’s File and Bani Haykal’s Sifrmu transform procedural and algorithmic systems into relational spaces: the wiki and the encryption system become instruments of self-reflection and interpersonal connection.
+Herdimas Anggara reimaginges traditional Javanese rituals as performative occupation of digital platforms in RASUK, framing possession, or hacking, as a form of resistance.

 Other works draw attention to the politics of surveillance and territorial control.
 MORAKANA’s Cumulus uses satellite imagery to follow clouds drifting across the Mexico–US border, revealing how infrastructures of observation both enforce and obscure boundaries.
-Similarly, Samson Young’s Liquid Borders captures the sonic vibrations of fences and rivers along the Hong Kong–Shenzhen frontier, demonstrating how borders rely on physical structures that are not absolute.
-Alice Yuan Zhang’s Enantiodromia traces tensions between local, circular networks and centralized, scalable infrastructures in rural India, showing the interdependence and friction of different technological logics.
+Similarly, Samson Young’s Liquid Borders captures the sonic vibrations of fences and rivers along the Hong Kong–Shenzhen frontier, demonstrating how borders rely on physical infrastructures that are not absolute.
+Alice Yuan Zhang’s Enantiodromia traces tensions between local networks and centralized infrastructures in rural India, showing the interdependence and friction of different technological approaches.